Friday, 15 August 2025

 and a 15% gain in just the last 3 months...

-I like this fund because it has a high EU exposure (esp. in EU finance - EU banks ETF BNKE has performed well for me too) and it will act as a hedge towards many of my other investments (ETFs and companies) which are heavily USA-weighted.
-It also tends to prefer dividend paying companies as it is an income+growth fund (though I have bought the accumulation version of the fund - ISIN: GB00B5ZX1M70).
+I like this fund because it has a high EU exposure (esp. in EU finance - e.g. the EU banks ETF BNKE has performed well for me too) and it will act as a hedge towards many of my other investments (ETFs and companies) which are heavily USA-weighted.
+It also tends to include dividend paying companies as it is an income+growth fund (though I have bought the accumulation version of the fund - ISIN: GB00B5ZX1M70).

 The TER is approx. 0.9% but the performance, if it continues, will far outweigh the charges.
 The aim of the fund is to beat a standard global equity index by at least 3%.